ArchI3Chris/PC-Properties-Script/README.md

 * upower and
 * xdpyinfo

-So, you might want to install those.
+You might want to install the missing ones on your system.

 ## Usage